otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

    • You will need to specify the set of barcode pairs used in the construction of the RAD library.

-   • Enter the following pairs of barcodes into a file called *lane2_barcodes.txt* in your working directory (make sure you enter them in the [right format]                         (http://catchenlab.life.illinois.edu/stacks/manual/#specbc) ).
+   • Enter the following pairs of barcodes into a file called *lane2_barcodes.txt* in your dataprep directory (make sure you enter them in the [right format]                         (http://catchenlab.life.illinois.edu/stacks/manual/#specbc) ).

             AACCA    ATCACG